 Kailash Manasarovar Yatra, Day 6: Peigutso Lake (4,400 m; 14,436 ft) on the Tibetan Plateau

 After lunch and pics of local kids, we headed west along a ravine and climbed a pass.
 There before us was the serenely beautiful Peigutso Lake.
 Overcast skies quickly gave way to more dazzling azure skies with bright cumulus clouds and turquoise blue water.
 The scene hushed us all and we simply stared in silence at the magnificence spread before us.

 There at that time, my mind was preoccupied by physical discomfort and I did not appreciate the view as much.
 It had been a few days without bathroom facilities or showers.
 It was biting cold and the wind was relentless.
 In the rarefied air I developed the characteristic high altitude-induced dry cough.
 While the medication (Diamox) ameliorated some of the effects, the cough and headaches persisted.
 Despite our sherpas’ best efforts at cooking, I was nauseous and could not get anything down.
 For most of the trip I survived on honey spread over thick rotis and warm yak milk.
-And boxes of ladoos and mithai I had carried from Mumbai.
+And ladoos and mithai I had carried from Mumbai.

 Personally, this yatra was a beginning, transition to a new level, turning a key to unlocking more mysteries and ecstasy.
 I didn’t know it then, but the mental and emotional manifestations of this yatra will continue to unravel over the rest of my life.